Reduce, Reuse, Recycle

 - reduce the amount of energy used to make new products.

-Since 1989, it has been the official goal of the State of Maine to reach a recycling rate of 50% of our municipal solid waste generated.
+It has been Maine's goal since 1989 to reach a recycling rate of 50% of our municipal solid waste generated.
 The most recent numbers (for 2016) show Maine’s municipal solid waste recycling rate is at 36.79%.
-To help us reach our statewide recycling goal, the Maine DEP provides technical and educational assistance to residents, municipalities, schools, and businesses to help increase the amount of resources that are recovered from the waste stream.
+To help reach our statewide recycling goal, the Maine DEP provides technical and educational assistance to residents, municipalities, schools, and businesses to help increase the amount of resources that are recovered from the waste stream.
 DEP also collects, synthesizes, and reports data on solid waste management in Maine.

 Closing the Loop